pmssantos/fiwit/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

+The Future Internet and Wireless Technologies Group is a research group focusing on wireless networking and located in Porto, Portugal.
+It is headed by Prof. Pedro Santos,

-Alex Johnson is a Senior AI Research Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
+Scientist at Meta AI, where he leads groundbreaking work on large language models and multimodal systems.
 His research has been published in top conferences like NeurIPS and ICML, with over 10,000 citations.
 Alex is passionate about pushing the boundaries of AI while ensuring ethical development.
 Outside of work, he enjoys hiking in the Rockies, building custom PCs, and mentoring the next generation of AI talent.